Editorial Standards

 How to run it

-• Are you in an audited 6226 push‑out, or in an AAR chain using 1065‑X?
-That answer drives whether you e‑submit or must fax or mail.
+- Are you in an audited 6226 push‑out, or in an AAR chain filed on Form 8082?
+That answer drives which submission channel and instructions you follow.

-• Pull Part II, item F from the 8986 you received to lock the due date.
-Count pages before you build the cover sheet.
+- Pull Part II, item F from the 8986 you received to lock the due date.
+Assemble the full package before you build the cover sheet.

-• Save the confirmation, fax receipt, or mailing proof, update the ledger, and store signed copies with your PR or DI authorization.
+- Save the submission confirmation or proof of delivery, update the ledger, and store signed copies with your PR or DI authorization.

 Wow, small things that save hours in review